caseda/org.eurotronic/README.md

 ### Change Log:
 **v1.1.0:**
-Add support for manual position control
+Add support for manual position control (re-pair needed for full support)
 Update Z-Wave driver to 1.1.8
 A lot of code improvements